dpeerlab/MaskRCNN_cell/README.md

 ## Acknowledgement

-This work is supported by [Parker Institute for Cancer Immunotherapy](https://www.parkerici.org/)
+This work is supported by the [Parker Institute for Cancer Immunotherapy](https://www.parkerici.org/)